 A great deal of jobs across various industries can put others at risk.
 Dangerous work conditions, potentially hazardous materials, heavy objects, risky tools, faulty craftsmanship and a host of other variables can threaten one’s livelihood, possessions or properties.
 You may have already thought about insuring what’s yours, and maybe even thought about the well-being of those who work for you.
 But what happens when others make claims against you?

-The Public Liability insurance you need, at a price you can afford with FREE legal expenses cover.
+Public Liability insurance at a price you can afford with FREE legal expenses cover.

 What is public liability?

 When a business is threatening the public, it needs to be held responsible.
 Accidents happen and sometimes even nature itself is at play.
 Gusts of wind, water and earthquakes may compromise your work and harm others in the process.
 While you’re performing your work, it’s legally your responsibility to control the process and make sure no bystander gets injured, and that their property doesn’t get damaged.
 Should this occur, your public liability insurance will pay out in your stead for any inconvenience you cause to customers, or to any other person who isn’t working for you, such as members of the public.

 Does your business need it?

 The need for a public liability insurance policy is most obvious in construction work, but it also applies to countless other industries.
 Any business that deals with the public domain or directly involves the client requires it.
 For example, let’s take this situation: you sign a contract with a homeowner to build them a home extension.
 Something heavy may fall off the scaffolds and hit their car, break a window or hurt them.
 In this particular case, you’re held responsible to pay for the damage.
 If you have a public liability insurance policy, your insurer will cover the costs of the claim for you instead.

 The main question you need to answer when considering to take out a public liability insurance policy is: can your work (or the materials it involves) hurt others?
 If the answer is yes, then you definitely need to consider a public liability insurance policy.